Dynamic Pricing and Advertising with Demand Learning: Missing Proofs of Section

-We use the following self-normalized martingale tail inequality to prove the high-probability bounds.
-In particular, we use the following results obtained in \citet{APS-12}: \begin{lemma}[Uniform Bound for self-normalized bound for martingales, see \citealp{APS-12}] Let $\{\filtration_t\}_{t=1}^{\infty}$ be a filtration.
+\highprobestimationerror* To prove \Cref{lem:high-prob estimation error}, we use the following self-normalized martingale tail inequality to prove the high-probability bounds.
+In particular, we use the following results about the uniform bound for self-normalized bound for martingales in \citet{APS-12}: \begin{lemma}[ \citealp{APS-12}] Let $\{\filtration_t\}_{t=1}^{\infty}$ be a filtration.
 Let $\{Z_t\}_{t=1}^\infty$ be a sequence of real-valued variables such that $Z_t$ is $\filtration_t$-measurable.
 Let $\{\eta_t\}_{t=1}^\infty$ be a sequence of real-valued random variables such that $\eta_t$ is $\filtration_{t+1}$-measurable and is conditionally $R$-sub-Gaussian.
 Let $V > 0$ be deterministic.
 For any $\delta > 0$, with probability at least $1-\delta$, for all $t \ge 0$:

 \end{lemma}